[skip navigation]

 Line Identification Plot

-If "Line Identification Plot" option has been selected on the Lines Form, two links will appear at the very bottom of the output page, i.e., a link to a PDF file showing the line position for all chosen ions, and a link to a new popup window displaying the wavelengths of the spectral lines shown on the PDF plot.
+If the "Line Identification Plot" option has been selected on the Lines Form, two links will appear at the very bottom of the tabular output page, i.e., a link to a PDF file containing an image of the plot and a link to a new popup window displaying the wavelengths of the spectral lines shown on the PDF plot.